Because it accepts that Deity is ultimately mystery...

 love.

-This calendar also promotes deep ecology, social justice, and world peace.
+This multifaith calendar also promotes deep ecology, social justice, and world peace.

 Consequently, it focuses on ecological, egalitarian, and peaceable aspects